 Sewing Elastics and Ribbons

-After you have received the approval of a BVI teacher or Director for your shoe fitting, you will need to sew on your elastics and ribbons.
+After you have received the approval from Ballet Virginia for your shoe fitting, you will need to sew on your elastics and ribbons.
 A stitch kit of some sort, be it pre-packaged or homemade, is a must have for every dancer’s bag.
 For example, a pre-packaged “Stitch Kit” from Bunheads may be purchased that contains 75 yards of super strong, bonded nylon professional pink thread, two large eye needles, and detailed sewing instructions for first time pointe shoe sewers.
-You can also make a stitch kit at home with a zippered pouch, bonded nylon pink thread or white waxed dental floss, needle, and small pair of scissors.
+You can also make a stitch kit at home with a zippered pouch, bonded nylon pink thread or white waxed dental floss, large sewing needle, and small pair of scissors.
 Dental floss is a strong substitute for bonded nylon professional pink thread.

 If you have a younger dancer, an adult should do the sewing.
 Show your dancer how you sew.
 As dancers get older, they need to learn how to sew their own shoes.